erdikusdemir/smarthome-wifi-remote-tcp/README.md

 I am working on this project on left over times from my PhD thesis.
+For the version based on MQTT: https://github.com/erdikusdemir/smarthome-wifi-remote

 # DESCRIPTION